blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

   0100000001958cb041d8369bbf6c2493accc4d949909a2c669cad883e232038d782eeb4fa40000000000ffffffff0140420f00000000001976a91456def632e67aa11c25ac16a0ee52893c2e5a2b6a88ac00000000

-Sign the transaction, and get back the hex
+Sign the transaction, and get back the hex:

 ::